 A native of western Watauga County, he went to neighboring Wilkes County at age 16 to join the Confederacy's 26th North Carolina Infantry.
-It seems likely that he was drafted (or enlisted to avoid the draft), and there is no reason to think he was a rebel at heart.
+It seems likely that he was drafted (or enlisted to avoid the draft), and I've found no reason to believe he was a rebel at heart.
 Six months later, as his regiment marched toward Gettysburg, he developed a fever and was hospitalized in Danville, Va., from where he deserted.
 Whatever his motives, that decision may have saved his life: Of the 800 men in the 26th North Carolina, close to 700 were killed, wounded, or captured at Gettysburg.

 A little over a year later, in August 1864, Triplett enlisted in the Union's 3rd North Carolina Mounted Infantry under the notorious Col. George Washington Kirk.
 These mountain men became known as "Home Yankees" for their fierce loyalty to the Union.
 We can assume that Triplett was among those who took advantage of the occupation of Boone to exact vengeance against Confederate neighbors in Watauga County.

 "He served his time out with the Union so he would get a pension," his grandson Charlie Triplett told the Wall Street Journal.
 (Charlie is Everette's son and Irene's nephew).
 The pension was approved sometime after 1885 and has continued well over a century through his daughter, who was eligible because of a mental disability.
 Click here to watch an interview with Charlie and Irene.

 After the war, "Uncle Mose" settled at the foot of the mountains in Wilkes County, where neighbors knew him as a hard man.
 One newspaper clipping describes him keeping a pet rattlesnake.
 "He sat on the front porch with his old military pistol and shot walnuts off the trees just to let people know he had a gun," his grandson said.